artbrock/holochain_docs/dayzeerationale.md

   * does `hc join <MY_SEEDED_HOLOCHAIN>`
   * exposes the port 3141 for the hc web server to a **random** port(s) on the host machine. docker should be queried to determine the port(s)

+* multi agent testing

+  > we need to come up with a protocol for tests that require more than one hc serve instance.
+Once that is done, we can create a script / service which implements it

 # Overall rationale
 * Dockerfiles are designed to enable builds to be fast and regular.
-Any update to any source code requires a new docker build. build time is no longer than the time to compile and run tests.
+Any update to any source code requires a new docker build. build time for the docker image is the same as the time to compile the code and run the tests.
-*
+* hc uses ~/.holochain on *your local machine*, as normal, as if there was no docker container.
+Holochain's that somehow store data outside the mechanisms built into hc need to persist stuff inside their own .holochain/<MY_HOLOCHAIN> directory.

 [dayzee core dev](dayzeecoredev)